codions/laravel-mercadopago/README.md

 https://github.com/mercadopago/dx-php/pull/136

+## Disclaimers
+The current release of the application is in active development by the official mainteners (MercadoPago).

+This is **not** an official MercadoPago package.
+We only fixed some compatibility issues that the official maintener ignore.
+This package is not formally supported and the code is available as-is with no guarantees.

 ## Mercado Pago SDK for PHP

 This library provides developers with a simple set of bindings to the Mercado Pago API.